 Skip to Content

-These Greek yogurt biscuits deliver the same buttery, fluffy biscuits we all love with about 75% less fat than traditional buttermilk biscuits.
+These low calorie Greek yogurt biscuits deliver the same buttery, fluffy biscuits we all love with about 75% less fat than traditional buttermilk biscuits.
 You’ll only need six ingredients and about 10 minutes for prep, leaving you with just the right amount of time to whip up some yummy biscuit pairings.

 Greek yogurt biscuits with honey drizzled on top